The Health Records Office is located in room 118 in The Wellness Center on Trocaire’s Main Campus.

 Submit Your Immunization Records

-All immunization information should be submitted directly to the Health Office.
-This information can also be mailed, faxed (716-825-0416) or brought to the Health Office at 360 Choate Avenue, Buffalo, New York 14220.
+All immunization and other health documents should be submitted directly to the Health Records Office.
+This information can be scanned/ emailed to WellnessCenter@Trocaire.edu , faxed (716-825-0416), mailed or brought to the Health Records Office, Room118 in the Wellness Center at 360 Choate Avenue, Buffalo, New York 14220.

 All Health Science students must have a complete Health Record on file before attending Clinical.
 Health Forms are mailed when a student is accepted to the college.